placer-toolkit/placer-style-guide/README.md

 - **Be enthusiastic (especially for marketing/promotional content):** Convey passion for our tools and their benefits.

 **Do:** Use active voice.
 Address the user directly (“you”).
 Use plain language.
 **Don’t:** Use passive voice unless specified.
-Be overly casual or overly formal (i.e., semi‐formal).
+Be overly casual or overly formal.
 Use jargon without explanation.

 ## 2. General writing principles